 Young learners need concrete language and visual supports to develop metacognitive skills.
 Use simple phrases like 'What's my plan?', 'How am I doing?', and 'What did I learn?'
 Create visual thinking maps or use traffic light systems for self-assessment.
 Role-playing different thinking strategies and making thinking visible through drawings or simple explanations works well with younger children.

 Metacognitive strategies can initially slow learners, making tasks feel harder.
 Some prefer starting tasks immediately, not planning (Flavell, 1979).
-Learners might also lack self-evaluation confidence (Dweck, 2006).
+Learners can also lack self-evaluation confidence (Dweck, 2006).
 Show learners long-term benefits when building these skills gradually (Hattie, 2012).

 Metacognitive skills such as planning transfer, say researchers (e.g., Brown, 1987).
 Teach subject-specific knowledge clearly, like maths strategies (Schoenfeld, 1985).
 Teachers must highlight links so learners use strategies across subjects (Flavell, 1979).